-display increasing confidence in the ability to use a range of speaking, listening and collaboration skills.

-- apply fitness concepts to individuals seeking training programs. - analyze, evaluate, and respond to requests for individualized fitness programs by weighing research, examining evidence, and critical reasoning. - · display competence in a variety of sports and activities. - 1.
+- · display increasing confidence in the ability to use a range of speaking, listening and collaboration skills. - · apply fitness concepts to individuals seeking training programs. - analyze, evaluate, and respond to requests for individualized fitness programs by weighing research, examining evidence, and critical reasoning. - · display competence in a variety of sports and activities. - 1.
 Meet the A.A.-T./A.S.-T. degree requirements for transfer. - 2.
 Complete the following.

 BIOL 40A Human Anatomy and Physiology 5

 BIOL 40B Human Anatomy and Physiology 5

 BIOL 40C Human Anatomy and Physiology 5

-P E 30 Introduction to Kinesiology 4
+KNES 45 Introduction to Kinesiology 4

-Complete a min. of (1) unit from each of three (3) different movement activity areas listed below for a total of three (3) movement activity units.
+Complete a minimum of one (1) unit from three (3) different movement activity areas below: 3

-- · Aquatics
+- Aquatics

 - · Combatives

 - Dance

 - Fitness

 - · Individual and Dual Sports

+- · Team Sports